ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Maximum length of 1023 characters.

-    To remove the home from the profile, set :emphasis:`home=""`.
+    To remove the home from the profile, set *home=""*.

-    This option is mutually exclusive with :emphasis:`omvs.delete`.
+    This option is mutually exclusive with *omvs.delete*.

     | **required**: False
     | **type**: str